 2. Risk Management Support

-Many cyber insurance providers offer risk management services to help organizations improve their cybersecurity posture.
-These services can include security assessments, employee training, and incident response planning.
+Support: Most cyber insurers started providing risk management services to protect organizations against cyberattacks.
+These services may consist of security testing, personnel training, and incident response planning.

 3. Compliance and Regulatory Support